-Keep conserving water!
-Even this El Niño winter is unlikely to end the drought.
-For water conservation tips, check out our Drought Tips page, as well as a HOrT COCO Blog entry on Smart Controllers.
+Remember that water conservation continues to be vital to California's long-term health and resilience.
+Learn about water resources in California.
+Also check our Drought Tips, as well as read our HOrT COCO blog on Smart Controllers.
 Want a quick and easy fix?
 Many of us have areas of lawn that serve no particular purpose.
-Try sheet mulching unused turf to save water and improve your soil at the same time.
+Sheet mulch your lawn to save water, and improve your soil at the same time.

-Speaking of soil...did you know...
-2015 was the International Year of Soils!
-Visit http://www.fao.org/soils-2015/en/ for more information.
+Speaking of soil...visit the United Nations' FAO Soil Portal for in-depth scientific soil research and international policy to enhance soil health.
 Most Contra Costa soils contain plenty of the nutrients plants need.
-Keeping your soil healthy will let you cut back drastically on landscape fertilizing.
+Keep your soil healthy to cut back drastically on landscape fertilizing.
 Less fertilizing means less watering (and more money in your pocket)!